cbaenziger/chef-bcpc/README.md

 storage, DNS, log aggregation/search, and monitoring - see below for a partial list of services provided by these cookbooks.

+The various envisioned deployment types can be seen in ![Image depicting VirtualBox cluster, OpenStack cluster, hardware cluster with VirtualBox bootstrap or purely hardware cluster.][BCPC Node Types.svg]

 OpenStack
 ---------